Family Friendly Dinner

 Our Sloppy Joe’s pair well with a veggie side dish.
 Try our Chard Salad with Carrots, Beets and Sunflower Seedsor our Asparagus with Lemon Skyr for an all-around healthy and nutritious meal.

 Heat olive oil in a large skillet over medium-high heat.
-Add onion for a few minutes add ground turkey, brown the meat for about 8 minutes until turkey is browned, stirring occasionally to crumble the turkey.
+Add onion for a few minutes and then add ground turkey.
+Cook the meat for about 8 minutes until turkey is browned, stirring occasionally to crumble the turkey.

-Add carrots, garlic powder, oregano, cayenne pepper (optional) salt, black pepper & turmeric cook for two minutes, stirring occasionally.
-Pour in tomatoes & apple cider vinegar and stir well; bring to a simmer.
-Reduce heat to medium, cook for about 10 minutes until the sauce is thickened and carrots are tender, stirring occasionally.
+Add carrots, garlic powder, oregano, cayenne pepper (optional), salt, black pepper and turmeric.
+Cook for two minutes, stirring occasionally.
+Pour in tomatoes and apple cider vinegar and stir well; bring to a simmer.
+Reduce heat to medium and cook for about 10 minutes or until the sauce is thickened and carrots are tender, stirring occasionally.

 Add beans and mash with a fork, back of a slotted spoon or use a potato masher.
-Add mashed beans and remaining beans to pan; cook for 1 minute or until thoroughly heated.
+Add mashed beans and remaining beans to pan.
+Cook for one minute or until thoroughly heated.